On the Kodaira dimension of the moduli space of hyperelliptic curves with marked points: Preliminaries

 For $i\geq 2$ a general curve in $\Hg\cap \D_i$ is obtained from smooth hyperelliptic curves $C_1$ and $C_2$ of genera $i$ and $g-i$ by identifying a Weierstra\ss \ point on $C_1$ with a Weierstra\ss \ point on $C_2$.
 When $i = 1$, we must take as $C_1$ a curve in $\M_{1,1}$ and attach it to $C_2$ at the marked point.
 When in addition $g=2$, $C_2$ must also be a curve in $\M_{1,1}$, attached to $C_1$ at the marked point.
 By the usual abuse of notation we denote $\Hg\cap \D_i$ as $\D_i$ and its class as $\d_i$.

-The case $\Delta_{0}\cap \Hg$ is more complicated, because there are different types of nonseperating nodes: a node of type $\e_0$ is a self intersection of a single irreducible component, while a pair of nodes is called of type $\e_i$ if ungluing either of the nodes will not destroy connectivity, but ungluing both will decompose the curve into two connected components of genera $i$ and $g-i-1$.
+The case $\Delta_{0}\cap \Hg$ is more complicated, because there are different types of nonseperating nodes: a node of type $\e_0$ is a self intersection of a single irreducible component, while a pair of nodes is called of type $\e_i$ if a partial normalisation at either of the nodes remains connected, but taking a partial normalisation at both nodes will decompose the curve into two connected components of genera $i$ and $g-i-1$.
 Each of these types of nodes corresponds to a different component of $\dhg$.
 We will denote the boundary component of curves with a node of type $\e_i$ by $\cE_i$ and its class by $\e_i$.

 For $g>2$, a general curve in $\cE_0$ is obtained from a smooth hyperelliptic curve $C$ of genus $g-1$ by identifying two points which are conjugate under the hyperelliptic involution.
 For $g=2$ we must instead take $C\in \M_{1,2}$ and identify the two marked points.
 A general curve in $\cE_i$ with $i>0$ is obtained from a smooth hyperelliptic curve $C_1$ of genus $i$, a smooth hyperelliptic curve $C_2$ of genus $g-i-1$, a pair $(p_1, q_1)$ of points on $C_1$, conjugate under the hyperelliptic involution of $C_1$, and a pair $(p_2, q_2)$ of points on $C_2$, conjugate under the hyperelliptic involution of $C_2$, by identifying $p_1$ with $p_2$ and $q_1$ with $q_2$.
 We leave the case $i=1$ or $g-i-1=1$ to the reader.